Mobile banking app Current raises $20M Series B, tops half a million users – TechCrunch

 Both of Current’s products include a Visa co-branded debit card tied to the Current account.
 Along with the funding, Current and Visa are also announcing an expanded joint marketing partnership, which will help Current reach new customers.

-“We believe everyone should have access to affordable financial services that improve the chances for a better life,” said Stuart Sopp, Current Founder and CEO.
+“We believe everyone should have access to affordable financial services that improve the chances for a better life,” said Stuart Sopp, Current founder and CEO.
 “We have made this a reality through rebuilding financial infrastructure with the Current Core.
 It allows us to build more products that offer new ways to interact with money.
 Our rapid growth to half a million accounts serves as a testament to the ways our products and cost savings are bringing better financial outcomes and we anticipate bringing those benefits to over 1,000,000 customers by mid-2020.”

+The company is planning to launch more features starting next year, including a cash-back system with brands and merchants in Q1, and further down the road, it’s considering things like a credit product and maybe Bitcoin investing.
+But this will require further education and careful attention to do well.

+“It’s expensive to be poor — it really is,” he says.
+“If you don’t have much money, you’re paying 30% or 35% for your credit, whereas if you’re rich you’re paying 5%.
+So it’s like the world is inverted for you and it holds you down,” Sopp says.
+“So if we were to do [credit], we are going to do it right.”

 To date, Current has raised $45 million in funding.